-Planting tomatoes may seem like an intimidating endeavour, but there are some very simple rules to follow.
-Treat a tomato plant like you would any fruit that you know needs heat and water!
+Planting tomatoes may seem like an intimidating endeavor, but there are some very simple rules to follow.
+Treat a tomato plant like you would any fruit that you know needs heat and water.
 Whether you are planting in an open garden or in a tomato cage, achieving the perfect tomato crop isn’t too difficult to do.
-So pick up a notebook, take some notes, and get excited about growing tomatoes!

-It is important that a tomato plant is planted in soil that is very well drained.
-It will not be happy at all if it is planted in waterlogged or very packed soil.
-These plants are not particularly pick about the type of soil they are planted in, but there is an ideal kind.
+It is important that a tomato plant is planted in soil that is well-drained.
+It will not be happy at all if it is planted in waterlogged or packed soil.

 Tomato plants prefer to be planted in your garden in a fertile loamy type of soil that has a pH level ranging from 5.8-7.0.
 There is a soil test you can purchase to figure out the pH level of your planting soil.

-The ideal soil type can easily be achieved by incorporating organic compost (or high nitrogen fertilizer) to the soil before planting your tomato seeds.
+The ideal soil type can easily be achieved by incorporating organic compost (or high nitrogen fertilizer) into the soil before planting your tomato seeds.

 A good rule of thumb is to ensure that the soil your tomato plant is planted in never becomes fully dry.
 Soil should be moist but not waterlogged.

-Tomato plants are sun loving creatures.
-This means that they should be exposed to a minimum of 6 to 8 hours of full sun exposure for day.
+Tomato plants are sun-loving creatures.
+This means that they should be exposed to a minimum of six to eight hours of full sun exposure per day.
 They will not be happy at all if they are placed in partial shade or full shade.

 One of the most specific growing conditions for tomato plants is temperature.
-A drastic change in temperature can drastically affect the quality of of your tomato crop — this is why planting tomato seed outdoors can be a little bit risky.
+A drastic change in temperature can drastically affect the quality of your tomato crop — this is why planting tomato seeds outdoors can be a little bit risky.

-The ideal temperature for a tomato plant usually hovers around 65 degrees Fahrenheit to 80 degrees Fahrenheit.
-If temperatures exceed 95 degrees it can potentially decrease the amount of tomato production, or if temperatures dips below 50 degrees it can result in low quality tomatoes.
+The ideal temperature for a tomato plant usually hovers around 65 degrees to 80 degrees Fahrenheit.
+If temperatures exceed 95 degrees it can potentially decrease the amount of tomato production, or if temperatures dip below 50 degrees it can result in low-quality tomatoes.

-Don’t be too quick to result to chemicals to deal with this issues.
-There are plenty of nifty companion planting tricks you can learn, where other plants planted in proximity can repel certain pests and prevent tomato diseases.
+Don’t be too quick to resort to chemicals to deal with these issues.
+There are plenty of nifty companion planting tricks you can learn, whereas other plants planted in proximity can repel certain pests and prevent tomato diseases.